magento/merchdocs/src/tax/vat-validation-configure.md

 1. In the **European Union Countries** list, verify that each member country of the EU is selected.

    To change the default setting, clear the **Use system values** checkbox.
-Hold down the Ctrl key (PC) or the Command key (Mac) and click each country that you want to add, or remove.
+Hold down the Ctrl key (PC) or the Command key (Mac) and click each country that you want to add or remove.

 1. When complete, click <span class="btn">Save Config</span>.